Dexalot/dexalot-docs/docs/contracts/Portfolio.md

 **Dev notes:** \
-Force resume receive action is destructive should be used only when the bridge is stuck and message is already recovered Only callable by admin
+Force resume receive action is destructive should be used only when the bridge is stuck and message is already recovered. \
+It is only callable by admin.

 ```solidity:no-line-numbers
 function lzForceResumeReceive(uint16 _srcChainId, bytes _srcAddress) external